johnhw/pfilter/README.md

 * a function that samples from an **initial distributions** `prior_fn => state matrix (n,d)` for all of the internal state variables.
 These are usually distributions from `scipy.stats`.
 The utility function `independent_sample` makes it easy to concatenate sampling functions to sample the whole state vector.
 * a **weight function** `weight_fn(hyp_observed (n,h), real_observed (h,)) => weight vector (n,)` which specifies how well each of the `hyp_observed` arrays match the real observation `real_observed`.
 This must produce a strictly positive weight value for each hypothesized observation, where larger means more similar.
 This is often an RBF kernel or similar.

-#### Missing observations
-If you want to be able to deal with partial missing values in the observations, the weight function should support masked arrays.
-The `squared_error(a,b)` function in `pfilter.py` does this, for example.

 ---